Reminder: Knowledge Retention Matters

 5 Ways to Improve Knowledge Retention in Your Employee Training Programs

 In your personal life, forgetfulness is annoying.
-In terms of knowledge retention in your employee training program, it’s dangerous.
+A lack of knowledge retention in your employee training program, is dangerous.
 Here are a few ways to improve it in your organization:

 Meet learners where they are.
-Training adult learners requires you to provide context and deliver in a way that resonates with multiple learning styles.
-You’ll improve knowledge retention when your employees can relate their training their real-life job experiences.
+Training adult learners requires you to provide context and delivery in a way that resonates with multiple learning styles.
+You’ll improve knowledge retention when your employees can relate their training to their real-life job experiences.

 Repeat yourself with blended training options.
 When it comes to employee training, not only is it okay to repeat yourself, it’s necessary!
 Relay important training messages in different ways through blended training approaches.